 HIV does not survive long outside the body, and it cannot replicate without a human host.
-There is no single answer to the question of how long HIV can survive outside the body, such as on surfaces, as it depends on several factors.
+There is no single answer for how long HIV can survive outside the body, such as in dry blood or dry semen, as it depends on several factors.

 A person can contract HIV if damaged tissue or a mucous membrane, such as those in the rectum, penis, vagina, or mouth, comes into contact with bodily fluids that contain the virus.